Boeing 777 Spotting Guide

 A side-by-side comparison of the Boeing 777-200 (top) and Boeing 777-300 (below).
 The Boeing 777-200 has 4 exit doors, while the 777-300 has 5 doors.

-Also seen in the chart are two other design characteristics of the 777: the 12-wheel main landing gear, and the flat APU exhaust at the rear of the fuselage.
+Also seen in the chart are other design characteristics of the 777: overly large engines, no winglets, flat APU exhaust at the rear of the fuselage, and a 12-wheel main landing gear configuration.

 |A comparison of the Boeing 777 (top) and Boeing 767 (bottom), both from All Nippon Airlines|